CLIP2TV: Align, Match and Distill for Video-Text Retrieval: Proposed Method

-To fully exploit the abundant information between two modalities and enhance cross-modal interactions, we utilize a multi-modal encoder $f_{\theta_f}$ to predict whether a video-text pair is positive or negative.
-Same as TACo \cite{yang2021taco} and ALBEF \cite{li2021align}, our multi-modal encoder consists of self-attention layers.
-It takes video frame embedding $\mathbf{V}^{emb} \in \mathbb{R}^{N_v\times D}$ and caption token embedding $\mathbf{W}^{emb} \in \mathbb{R}^{N_w}\times D$ as input and output fusion embedding $\mathbf{F}^{emb} \in \mathbb{R}^{(N_v+N_w)\times D}$.
-We take representation of [EOS] token as fusion feature of video-text pairs, which is $\mathbf{f} \in \mathbb{R}^{D}$.
+\textbf{Contrastive Learning by Matching (vtm):} To fully exploit the abundant information between two modalities and enhance cross-modal interactions, we utilize a multi-modal fusion and matching strategy to predict whether a video-text pair is positive or negative.
+Similar with TACo \cite{yang2021taco} and ALBEF \cite{li2021align}, our \textbf{multi-modal encoder} consists of self-attention layers.
+It takes as input video frame embedding $\mathbf{V}^{emb} \in \mathbb{R}^{N_v\times D}$ and caption token embedding $\mathbf{T}^{emb} \in \mathbb{R}^{N_t\times D}$ and outputs fusion embedding $\mathbf{F}^{emb} \in \mathbb{R}^{(N_v+N_t)\times D}$.
+We adopt embedding of [EOS] token as fusion feature of video-text pairs, which is $\mathbf{f} \in \mathbb{R}^{D}$.
 Then, a matching head $\mathit{g}(\cdot)$ composed of \texttt{LN-FC-ReLU-FC} calculates the matching score.
-The training objective of multi-modal fusion is InfoNCE loss:
+The training objective of multi-modal fusion is also InfoNCE loss:

-where $\mathcal{P}$ denotes the set of video-text pairs and $\mathbf{f}_p$ and $\mathbf{f}_n$ are fusion features of positive pairs and negative pairs in the pair set, respectively.
+where $\mathcal{P}$ denotes the pair set that consists of a ground truth video-text pair and the negative sample pairs related to them. $p_{vtm}(\cdot, \cdot)$ represents the probability whether a pair in the pair set is positive.
+And $\mathbf{y}_{vtm}(\cdot,\cdot)$ is the ground-truth one-hot label of the pair set, while $H(\cdot, \cdot)$ is cross-entropy formulation.

 In order to improve efficiency and reduce computational cost, we only select in-batch hard negative samples for multi-modal fusion.
 Concretely, for each video, we choose top-$K$ negative text samples during real-time training according to eq.\eqref{eq:prob} and vice versa.
 Finally, $B\times(2K+1)$ pairs are fed into multi-modal fusion.
-Through this fine-grained interaction method, model learns to capture and distinguish the subtle differences between videos and captions with similar features but different semantics.